Harold O'Neil

 Harold O'Neil is an American psychologist.
+He ran computer-assisted instruction laboratories at Florida State University and the University of Texas at Austin before he joined the Defense Advanced Research Projects Agency (DARPA), where he ran a program on computer-based learning, including PLATO IV.
+From 1978 to 1985, O'Neil served in various roles at the US Army Research Institute for Behavioral and Social Sciences (ARI), including as Director of the Training Research Laboratory.
+Since the mid-1980s, O'Neil has worked as a professor of educational psychology and technology at the University of Southern California (USC).

+Education

+O'Neil obtained bachelors degree in experimental psychology from Florida State University in the late 1960s and conducted research in its computer-assisted instruction laboratory.

 Career

-His interest in technology began at Florida State University, where, in the late 1960s, he obtained his degree in experimental psychology, conducting research in their computer-assisted instruction laboratory.
-He moved to the University of Texas at Austin, where he co-directed their computer-assisted instruction lab and attained tenure.
+O'Neil moved to the University of Texas at Austin, where he co-directed its computer-assisted instruction lab and attained tenure.
 In 1975, O'Neil was recruited to join the Defense Advanced Research Projects Agency (DARPA), where he ran a program on computer-based learning, including PLATO IV (the state-of-the-art computer-assisted instruction system with "600 terminals online at the same time").

+US Army civilian executive

 From 1978 to 1985, O'Neil served in various roles at the US Army Research Institute for Behavioral and Social Sciences (ARI).
 As Director of the Training Research Laboratory, he managed an in-house staff of 200 and contract R&D program.
-He was a member of the Senior Executive Service (less than .01% of U.S. Army civilian personnel held this status).
+He was a member of the senior executive service (less than .01% of U.S. Army civilian personnel held this status).
 His research program emphasized technology development and included interactive technologies, simulation-based training systems, and intelligent tutoring systems as well as the Job Skills Education Program, a computer-based basic skills program.
 His emphasis was on R&D that could be implemented in Army education and training.